 SOME SENSE OF THE OUTCOME: They are either going to win or lose their big struggle against the pack of degenerate criminals.
 It may well be a pyrrhic victory since Ruth is well out of her depth.

-DESIGNING PRINCIPLE OF I DON’T FEEL AT HOME IN THIS WORLD ANYMORE
+SENTENCE BEHIND THE STORY OF I DON’T FEEL AT HOME IN THIS WORLD ANYMORE

 A middle-aged woman gets through her middle-aged disappointment with the world after the insulated life she has created for herself is invaded by exactly the ‘assholes’ she tries to keep at arm’s length.